 UCG has become an integral part of digital marketing (particularly inbound marketing strategies) because it lets the user do the promotion for you.

-Remember those personalised Coke bottles?
+Remember those personalized Coke bottles?
 Chances are, you didn't find out about them from an ad on TV — you found out about it from your mate sharing a photo of him holding a bottle with his name on it on Instagram.
-This is a prime example of user generated content creating some incredible results for a brand.
+This is a prime example of user-generated content creating some incredible results for a brand.
 Here's what it does.

 Finding content to post on social media and use throughout digital marketing can be costly.
-Photographers, graphic designers and marketing staff can all be costly aspects of the content creation process, so utilising quality, creative content from your school community can be an excellent alternative.
+Photographers, graphic designers, and marketing staff can all be costly aspects of the content creation process, so utilizing quality, creative content from your school community can be an excellent alternative.

 In no time at all, you’ll have a network of community members who are enthusiastic about sharing and having their content shared.

 Seeing a positive piece of content about a business (or school) shared by a customer can essentially act as an endorsement or a testimonial.
 Since customers are always more likely to trust peer reviews than the information provided by a business itself, you can rest assured that your audience will love seeing content from other members of your school community.

 Share content uploaded by members of your school community on a regular basis and you’ll find that it will begin to encourage others to do the same.
 If you use a school hashtag, it’s likely that this will also cause an increase in its use throughout the school community.
 Sharing promotes sharing!

 There's likely a bunch of user-generated content out there — you just need to find it.